vdevictor96/product-classifier/README.md

 # Product Classification

-In this test we ask you to build a model to classify products into their categories according to their features.
+End to end implementation of a BERT based model classifier for Amazon products.
+Integrated with MLFlow tracking.
+Dockerized and ready to run.

 ## Index